esad/zimt/README.markdown

 3. Under "Targets", right click your Application target, choose "Get Info" and under "General" tab add direct dependency to "Zimt"

+4. Now you need to add the CFNetwork to your project.
+Right click on the "Frameworks" group in your project (or equivalent) and select Add > Existing Frameworks.
+   Then locate CFNetwork.framework and add it to the project.

-4. Include Zimt headers in your project: Under "Project" > "Edit Project Settings", go to "Build" tab.
+5. Include Zimt headers in your project: Under "Project" > "Edit Project Settings", go to "Build" tab.
 Search for "Header Search Paths" and double-click it.
 Add the relative path from your project's directory to the "zimt/src" directory

-5. Setup the debug macro: in "Projects" > "Edit Project Settings", under "Build tab", choose "Debug Configuration".
+6. Setup the debug macro: in "Projects" > "Edit Project Settings", under "Build tab", choose "Debug Configuration".
 Search for "Preprocessor macros", add DEBUG=1

 # What's inside